secretnodes/secretnodes.org/docs/tutorials/node-commands.md

-# Commands to run on your EnigmaChain node
+# Commands to run on your Enigma Blockchain node

 ## Check the total supply